 Native Californian, born & raised in SF & Berkeley, now I live in the Sierra foothills and Berkeley.
 Have had a long career in urban redevelopment and downtown revitalization.
 Love live music, art, street fairs, architecture, learning about other cultures, foreign languages, cuisine and wine.

 California, United States

 In the Rockridge area, down the block from the BART station, Ben & Nick's has an amazing beer selection and is an extremely friendly place.
-All the locals love it. over 7 years ago
+All the locals love it. almost 8 years ago